 Goldfield began to slide after 1910, when the mines began to decline.
 In 1913, a flash flood destroyed several blocks of the city and in 1923 a fire swept through, burning 53 square blocks.
 Over the years, people drifted away.
 Still, despite its relatively short life, Goldfield was one of Nevada’s bigger strikes, producing an estimated $80 million to $125 million in gold.

-Today, Goldfield remains an interesting history lesson.
-Despite the destruction caused by floods, fires and neglect, the streets contain the heart of the old town.
-The Goldfield Hotel still stands and has undergone a partial renovation.
+Today, the Goldfield Hotel still stands, but is not open to the public.
 Across the street, the large Esmeralda County Courthouse is still in use.
 Its old-fashioned charm remains evident even in the public seating area, where hat racks beneath the seats hearken back to the days of cowboys and gentlemen attending court.

-Once upon a time, Wyatt and Virgil Earp walked the streets of Goldfield, helping to keep the peace.
+Once upon a time, Virgil Earp — brother of Wyatt Earp — walked the streets of Goldfield, helping to keep the peace.
 At the Goldfield Hotel, owner George Wingfield — who Fortune Magazine would call the “proprietor of Nevada” — sat in the dining room, dividing up the political power in the state.

 If only the ghosts could talk.